Battle of Montcornet: Battle

 As De Gaulle advanced, he commandeered some retreating cavalry and artillery units and also received an extra half-brigade, one of whose battalions included some heavy B1 bis tanks.
 On 17 May, at 4:14 a.m., elements of the 4e DCr advanced on Montcornet.
 After surrounding the village, around noon, the French B1 bis tanks came under fire from 3.7 cm Pak 36 anti-tank guns and from German tanks.
 Though outnumbered and without air support, he attacked and destroyed a German convoy south of the village.
 De Gaulle lost 23 of his 90 vehicles to mines, anti-tank weapons and to air attacks by Stukas.
 On 18 May he was reinforced by two fresh regiments of armoured cavalry, bringing his strength up to 150 armoured vehicles.

 De Gaulle ordered infantry to neutralise German defence pockets in Chivres and D2 tanks to secure Clermont-les-Fermes.
 Around 4:00 p.m., De Gaulle ordered a new attack on Montcornet but because the tank crews had not received detailed maps of the sector and came under fire from 88mm Flak guns, the attack failed.
 Around 6:00 p.m., German aircraft intervened and the 4e DCr retreated to its original positions.

 De Gaulle attacked again on 19 May and his forces were once again devastated by German Stukas and artillery.
 He ignored orders to withdraw and in the early afternoon demanded two more divisions from Touchon but was refused.
-Although de Gaulle's tanks forced the German infantry to retreat to Caumont, the action brought only temporary relief and did little to slow the spearhead of the German advance.
+Although de Gaulle's tanks forced the German infantry to retreat to Chaumont-Porcien, the action brought only temporary relief and did little to slow the spearhead of the German advance.

+Aftermath

 It was one of the few successes the French enjoyed while suffering defeats elsewhere across the country.
 A number of the B1 bis tanks had to be abandoned when they ran out of petrol, and others when they sank into swamps.

-Aftermath

 The French lost 23 tanks in the attack, while taking around 130 German prisoners.
 De Gaulle fought another engagement at the Battle of Abbeville.